odys-z/x-visual/docs/_sources/design-memo/vparas.rst.txt

 .. image:: imgs/005-three.js-blending.png
     :width: 720px

-But as texture mix morphing introduced, it's getting more complex.
+But as texture mix morphing introduced, it's not usable.
+X-visual is trying to implement some of these with shader.

 See :ref:`test: texture & color morphing<tex-color-morph>`.